HomeArchiveBlog

 Testing Expectations

-Tests should exercise both value kinds.
+Tests should exercise the relevant frontend proxy kinds.
 A good test set usually includes:

 • Pure constexpr folding, verifying no unnecessary IR appears.